Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Zariski Decomposition for Toric Varieties in Combinatorial Terms

-To determine the function $\beta$ using the combinatorial approach from Proposition~\ref{prop_mv} we shift the sunny side $\sun{\divp{\ds}}{v}$ through the polytope as depicted in Figure~\ref{fig_movev}.
-Now we want to ``tilt the polytope leftwards'' such that the $m_1$--coordinate of each point in the image expresses exactly the time, at which the point in the original polytope is visited in the shifting process.
+for some $\gamma,\delta \in \R$ and some piecewise linear functions $\ell$ and $r$ that determine the sunny sides $\sun{\divp{\ds}}{v}$ and $\sun{\divp{\ds}}{-v}$, respectively.
+To determine the function $\beta$ using the combinatorial approach from Proposition~\ref{prop_mv}, we shift the sunny side $\sun{\divp{\ds}}{v}$ through the polytope as depicted in Figure~\ref{fig_movev}.
+Now we want to `tilt the polytope leftwards' such that the $m_1$-coordinate of each point in the image expresses exactly the time at which the point in the original polytope is visited in the shifting process.
 This is shown in Figure~\ref{fig_left}.
 To make this precise, map the polytope $\divp{\ds}$ via